ooni/2023-05-richer-input/DESIGN.md

 path, though, we must include a "session ID" as an annotation, since this is useful to ooni/data analysis.
 Adding a "session ID" seems a useful idea anyway.

+**TODO(bassosimone)**: We discussed the session ID concept with Federico and we concluded that we need more inter-team discussion.
+A session could run for longer time than a single measurement session, but that may leak the users' behavior.
+Additionally, it may be that the probe ID already provides a useful signal there.

 ## Handwaving: running telegram with no backend support